 Cultural Relevancy Series

-Justice Outside’s Cultural Relevancy Series consists of a series of workshops designed for decision-makers at outdoor-focused organizations.
-These leaders form a powerful and dynamic learning community responsible for driving transformative change at their respective organizations.
-The workshops are designed to help participating organizations build the capacity of the organizations’ leadership, staff, and board on cultural relevancy and equity.
-The Cultural Relevancy Series included three major components:
+Justice Outside’s Cultural Relevancy Series is an 8-month series of virtual workshops offered in a cohort format.
+The workshops are designed for decision-makers at outdoor/environmental organizations, to build the capacity of leadership, staff, and board on cultural relevancy and equity.
+The Cultural Relevancy Series includes three major components:

-- An opportunity for direct practice through the development and implementation of a project action plan to increase cultural relevancy in a priority area identified by each organization.
+• Project action plan development and implementation for direct practice and to increase cultural relevancy in a priority area identified by each organization

 Program Overview